hansenjohnson/rw_sim/readme.md

 `runs/` - data and figures from each model run

-`cache` - cached data used across runs
+`cache/` - cached data used across runs

 `reports/` - presentations and reports